Tour 1: Every Endemic in The Lesser Antilles (plus optional extension to Trinidad)

 Islands we will visit on this tour: Barbados, St. Lucia, Martinique, Dominica, Guadeloupe, Antigua, Barbuda, Montserrat, St. Vincent, Grenada, (Trinidad)

-Photos L to R (click on image to scroll): Barbados is renowned for it's beautiful beaches; The island also boasts a number of prime birding habitats - this nesting colony in Graeme Hall Nature Sanctuary is the first for Little Egret documented in the western hemisphere; The immaculately maintained boardwalk of G.H.N.S. meanders through the heart of the mangrove wetland; The wetland is a haven for regional indigenous species such as this glorious Antillean Crested Hummingbird (photo ©Sam Barone); Numerous species of dragonfly such as the Spot-tailed Dasher frequent secluded lily ponds on the island (photo ©David Petts); Caribbean Martins breed on the island (photo © Yves-Jacques Rey-Millet)
+All of our tours offer terrific photo opps (click on image to scroll): Barbados is home to a number of regional indigenous species such as this glorious Antillean Crested Hummingbird (photo ©Sam Barone); The island also boasts a number of prime birding habitats - this nesting colony in Graeme Hall Nature Sanctuary is the first for Little Egret documented in the western hemisphere; The immaculately maintained boardwalk of G.H.N.S. meanders through the heart of the mangrove wetland; Barbados is renowned for it's beautiful beaches; Numerous species of dragonfly such as the Spot-tailed Dasher frequent secluded lily ponds on the island (photo ©David Petts); Caribbean Martins breed on the island (photo © Yves-Jacques Rey-Millet)

 As a proud Barbadian (Bajan) I may be slightly biased, but I believe that we begin our birding adventure on the most beautiful island in the Caribbean.
 As someone who has spent 15 years leading hundreds of nature enthusiasts throughout it's 166 square miles, I can assure you that (provided you know the right places to visit), this island will surprise and delight you with it's variety of species.
 Whether we are stealthily approaching a lily pond in order to get unbelievably close views of courting Masked Ducks, or standing high atop limestone seacliffs watching the extravagant aerial displays of Caribbean Martins and Black Swifts, your visit will see you explore the last remaining pockets of wilderness on an island often seen solely as a destination for those seeking sun and glistening white sand beaches.
 One highlight promises to be a journey to Graeme Hall Nature Sanctuary - the largest remaining mangrove wetland on the island and ideal habitat for Caribbean Coot, Common and Purple Gallinule, Green Heron and Belted Kingfisher.
 In addition to the plethora of aquatic species, the prime locations of observation decks and hides nestled within the mangrove trees, offer unparalleled views of such gems as Caribbean Elaenia, Antillean Crested Hummingbird, Barbados Bullfinch, Zenaida Dove, Bananaquit and the shy, forest-dwelling Scaly-naped Pigeon.